floriandendorfer/replication-code/README.md

 | 3 | $945.56 | 26.47% | 65.74 |
 | 4 | $1309.57 | 28.99% | 86.71 |

 Subsidizing market entry raises social welfare by a bit below $2,000 per day.
-Each consumer is better off by about $0.53 per day.
+The cost of the subsidy amount to roughly $25,000 per day.
+Each Airbnb guest is on average better off by about $15.29 per day.
 Each host gains about $8.38 per day.

 For **counterfactual 2**, we search for the welfare-maximizing subsidy $t$ **if entry/exit is efficient** (lest we conflate two distinct effects of $t$, on consumer booking decisions and hosts' decisions to enter or exit the market).
 As hosts raise their prices in response to $t$ being paid to consumers, they will enter the market more frequently and exit the market less often.
 We adjust the lump-sum subsidy downward to keep the revenues of hosts at their efficient level.
 The function that maximizes welfare over $t$ is <code>t_prim(t,theta,c,sol,Sub,It,params)</code>.
 The forward simulation that keeps host revenues at their optimal level is <code>simulation2(theta,c,sol,t,Sub,It,params)</code>.